• Skip to primary navigation

 • Coconut Flakes: you can use sweetened or unsweetened coconut flakes, but if you want to keep these on the healthier side go for unsweetened.

-• Maple Syrup: this sweetener has an unexpected amount of essential minerals, and makes a great alternative to sugar.
+• Maple Syrup: This sweetener has an unexpected amount of essential minerals, and makes a great alternative to sugar.

 How to Make Coconut Energy Balls